johanbook/docs/network/smtp.md

 # SMTP

-Simple Mail Transfer Protocol (SMTP) is a protocol for mail exchange.
+Simple Mail Transfer Protocol (SMTP) is a stateful protocol for mail exchange.

 ## Commands